AliAfs/SiT_3D/README.md

 ### Docker Container Setup

 4. **Build the Docker Container:**
-   - Ensure Docker is installed on your machine.
    - In the project directory, run the following command to build the Docker container:
      ```bash
      docker build -t your-image-name .